 - The right hand index finger can control the shutter button and the dials.

-- The top of the viewfinder should touch your eyebrow, this then gives you three points of contact for the camera to your body.
+- The top of the viewfinder should touch your eyebrow.
+This gives you three points of contact for the camera to your body.

 - Keep your elbows tight to your body, thus reducing the movement of the camera.